Respondent Resource Information

-Any member of the University community who is reported to have committed act(s) of sexual violence may be subject to disciplinary action and/or criminal charges.
+Any member of the University community who is reported to have committed act(s) of sexual misconduct may be subject to disciplinary action and/or criminal charges.
 University disciplinary action may occur whether or not criminal charges are filed.

-If a friend or someone you know is reported to have committed act(s) of sexual violence, it is likely that you have questions and may be struggling to understand what has happened.
+If a friend or someone you know is reported to have committed act(s) of sexual misconduct, it is likely that you have questions and may be struggling to understand what has happened.
 You may be experiencing a range of emotions such as helplessness, anger, confusion or betrayal.
-If your friend has told you that they have been reported to have committed act(s) of sexual violence, they may be turning to you for help and support.
+If your friend has told you that they have been reported to have committed act(s) of sexual misconduct, they may be turning to you for help and support.
 You may be unsure how to respond to your friend or the situation.

 Here are a few ways you can help your friend through this experience: